jejung/heimdall/README.md

 its content, see if it is a valid request, understand what the requester needs, identify the staff group it belongs to finally classify and forward the request, and this is done to every request issued.

 It would be a great time gain if this could be done automatically as son as any request arrives.

+To solve this problem, Heimdall will integrate with help desk systems available on market to get access to email contents.
+It will analyze the already classified emails training a Supervised Learning Classification model.
+When ready, it will start to inspect every incoming email and classify them using any type of tagging system available from the chosen platform or forwarding the email to a previously defined list for each label.

 ### Metrics